 Primatologist, researcher and author Frans de Waal, currently the C.H.
-Candler Professor of Primate Behavior at Emory University and former UW–Madison researcher, has authored numerous popular books on non-human primate behavior and research, including his recent work The Bonobo and the Atheist, which examines the evolutionary roots of morality through observations and research on animal behavior.
+Candler Professor of Primate Behavior at Emory University and former UW–Madison researcher, has authored numerous popular booimks on non-human primate behavior and research, including his recent work The Bonobo and the Atheist, which examines the evolutionary roots of morality through observations and research on animal behavior.
 De Waal stopped by the Institute to visit colleagues Jessica Flack and David Krakauer and give a Very Informal Seminar talk for the Center for Complexity and Collective Computation (C4), a research group in WID.

 What led you to examine the roots of morality in non-human primates?